What campaigns would you choose as the best marketing campaigns of all time?

 If viral marketing has taught advertisers anything, it’s that the biggest celebrity in the world means next to nothing compared with your close friends and family.

-The reason, as noted here, is because 81% of customers make purchase decisions based on recommendations from their friends.
+The reason, as noted here, is that 81% of customers make purchase decisions based on recommendations from their friends.

 The Best Marketing Campaigns of All Time